-Thinking about what happens in this film?
+Looking for a quick synopsis?
 Here's the plot: "James Bond is sent to investigate after a fellow “00” agent is found dead with a priceless Indian Fabergé egg.
 Bond follows the mystery and uncovers a smuggling scandal and a Russian General who wants to provoke a new World War."

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Octopussy' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Octopussy' on each platform when they are available.
 'Octopussy' is currently available to rent, purchase, or stream via subscription on Apple TV, Spectrum On Demand, YouTube, Fandango At Home, Microsoft Store, Prime Video, Google Play Movies, and Plex in the US.

 'Octopussy' Release Dates